elnino998/CSharpPasswordManager/README.md

 # C# Password Manager
 This is a small project I did to get some practice with C#.
 I implemented symmetric encryption, AES, to encrypt/decrypt passwords and used the sha256 hash of a master password for encryption/decryption.
+The program can also generate a password for you which you can copy and past into a password file which will then be secured using your master password.
+That way you only have to remember one.